Word size is 9 trits (one tryte). Instructions begin executing from address 0.

 +-------- opcode

-take up one tryte.
-Addressing mode +
+Instructions using addressing modes - and o take up one tryte.
+Addressing mode + requires an

 auxillary word following it, so they take up 2T.

-This is the ‘register, register’ addressing mode.
+-This is the ‘register, register’ addressing mode.

 OOOO-RRTT